Atomic bombings of Hiroshima and Nagasaki: Hibakusha

-If they discuss their background, hibakusha and their children were (and still are) victims of fear-based discrimination and exclusion when it comes to prospects of marriage or work due to public ignorance about the consequences of radiation sickness or that the low doses that the majority received were less than a routine diagnostic x-ray, much of the public however persist with the belief that the hibakusha carry some hereditary or even contagious disease.
-This is despite the fact that no statistically demonstrable increase of birth defects/congenital malformations was found among the later conceived children born to survivors of the nuclear weapons used at Hiroshima and Nagasaki, or indeed has been found in the later conceived children of cancer survivors who had previously received radiotherapy.
+If they discuss their background, hibakusha and their children were (and still are) victims of fear-based discrimination and exclusion for marriage or work due to public ignorance; much of the public persist with the belief that the hibakusha carry some hereditary or even contagious disease.
+This is despite the fact that no statistically demonstrable increase of birth defects/congenital malformations was found among the later conceived children born to survivors of the nuclear weapons used at Hiroshima and Nagasaki, or has been found in the later conceived children of cancer survivors who had previously received radiotherapy.

-The surviving women of Hiroshima and Nagasaki, that could conceive, who were exposed to substantial amounts of radiation, went on and had children with no higher incidence of abnormalities/birth defects than the rate which is observed in the Japanese average.
+The surviving women of Hiroshima and Nagasaki, that could conceive, who were exposed to substantial amounts of radiation, had children with no higher incidence of abnormalities/birth defects than the rate which is observed in the Japanese average.

 A study of the long-term psychological effects of the bombings on the survivors found that even 17–20 years after the bombings had occurred survivors showed a higher prevalence of anxiety and somatization symptoms.

 Double survivors

 Perhaps as many as 200 people from Hiroshima sought refuge in Nagasaki.
 The 2006 documentary Twice Survived: The Doubly Atomic Bombed of Hiroshima and Nagasaki documented 165 nijū hibakusha (lit. double explosion-affected people), nine of whom claimed to be in the blast zone in both cities.
 On 24 March 2009, the Japanese government officially recognized Tsutomu Yamaguchi as a double hibakusha.
 He was confirmed to be 3 km from ground zero in Hiroshima on a business trip when the bomb was detonated.
 He was seriously burnt on his left side and spent the night in Hiroshima.
 He arrived at his home city of Nagasaki on 8 August, the day before the bombing, and he was exposed to residual radiation while searching for his relatives.
 He was the first officially recognized survivor of both bombings.
-He died on 4 January 2010, at age 93, of stomach cancer.
+He died in 2010 of stomach cancer.

 Korean survivors

 During the war, Japan brought as many as 670,000 Korean conscripts to Japan to work as forced labor.
+About 5,000–8,000 Koreans were killed in Hiroshima and 1,500–2,000 in Nagasaki.

+According to the South Korea Atomic Bomb Victims Association, about 70,000 Koreans were exposed to the bomb.
+By the end of 1945, some 40,000 (57.1%) had died.
+The overall rate was about 33.7%.

+According to a study by the Gyeonggi Welfare Foundation, some survivors were forced to clear rubble and recover bodies (which were all radioactive).
+Koreans without local ties remained in the city, exposed to the radioactive fallout and with limited access to medical care, while Japanese evacuees fled to relatives.

-About 5,000–8,000 Koreans were killed in Hiroshima and another 1,500–2,000 died in Nagasaki.
-For many years, Korean survivors had a difficult time fighting for the same recognition as Hibakusha as afforded to all Japanese survivors, a situation which resulted in the denial of the free health benefits to them in Japan.
+Korean survivors had a difficult time fighting for the same recognition as hibakusha as afforded to all Japanese survivors, a situation which resulted in the denial of free health benefits to them in Japan.
 Most issues were eventually addressed in 2008 through lawsuits.